These financial regulations govern the conduct of the financial transactions of the Council

 3.2 No expenditure may be incurred which will exceed the amount provided in the revenue budget.

-3.3 The RFO shall at each meeting of Town Council provide the Council with a statement of receipts and payments since the previous meeting.
-Each Committee shall receive reports at each meeting identifying the ‘year-to-date’ financial information comparing actual expenditure against that planned and a nominal ledger report for the current month.
+3.3 Each Committee shall receive reports at each meeting identifying the ‘year-to-date’ financial information comparing actual expenditure against that planned and a nominal ledger report for the current month.

 3.4 The Town Clerk may, having informed the Mayor, incur expenditure on behalf of the Council which is necessary to carry out any repair replacement or other work which is of such extreme urgency that it must be done at once, whether or not there is any budgetary provision for the expenditure, subject to a limit of £1000.
 Such action will be reported to the appropriate committee members immediately by e-mail and formally to the committee as soon as practicable.

-3.5 The Town Clerk may further incur expenditure in the following circumstances; subject to adequate budget provision; and for expenditure above £300 having informed the Mayor
+3.5 The Town Clerk may further incur expenditure for the procurement of equipment, supplies and services required for the operation and delivery and effective management of the council’s services, events and assets subject to adequate budget provision and for expenditure above £1,000 having informed the Mayor.

 3.6 The Town Clerk may also incur expenditure in other instances as per delegated authority from the Council or committees